rasmus-saarniit/Praktika5BackFront/praktika5.frontend/README.md

 # Book Management React Frontend

+NEED TO CLONE PRAKTIKABACKEND3 AGAIN ALSO DUE TO CHANGES IN CODE!

 This is the React frontend for the Book Management App.
 All user and admin functionality is handled here.

 ## Setup & Running